Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Sensor System

-The Intel Realsense L515, which has integrated RGB and time-of-flight (ToF) cameras, is used for proximity sensing.
+The two internal cameras are the Intel Realsense L515 Time-of-Flight camera (proximity modality) and the Intel Realsense D405 (tactile modality).
 The IR light emitted by the L515 ToF camera travels through the membrane and does not sense the IR-transparent membrane itself.
-The Intel Realsense D405, a stereo RGB depth camera, is used for tactile sensing.
-Although the membrane is somewhat translucent, the visual texture of the membrane causes the D405 to produce a point cloud of the membrane only.
+Although the membrane is somewhat translucent, the visual texture embedded in the membrane with random dye droplets enables the D405 to produce a point cloud of the membrane.
 The two cameras are placed immediately next to each other at the bottom center of the sensor.
-We design the active sensing region to be located where the FOVs of the D405's stereo depth and L515's ToF camera overlap; the entire exposed membrane is in view of both Realsense cameras.
-The cameras output data through USB-C ports, which are connected to an airtight USB-A 3.0 port that goes through the sensor housing.
-Both Realsense cameras are sampled synchronously at 30 FPS, which is the fastest frame rate from the Realsense L515 ToF camera.
+We design the active sensing region to be located where the FOVs of the D405's stereo depth and L515's ToF camera overlap; the entire exposed membrane is in view of both cameras.

-To provide internal lighting for the Realsense D405, we mount two LED ring lights to the sides of the sensor housing.
-Additionally, we include an internal air pressure sensor and a microcontroller that are also connected to the airtight USB-A port for data transmission.
-The internal air pressure sensor is required for the membrane mechanics model baseline comparison discussed in Section VC.
-An overview of the sensor system is shown in Figure 2.